Events

 SharePoint uses the replication model provided by Azure SQL and has built a proprietary automation technology to determine a failover is required and to initiate the operation if necessary.
 As such, it falls into the 'Manual database failover' category from an Azure SQL perspective.
 The latest metrics for Azure SQL database recoverability are available here.

 SharePoint uses Azure SQL's backup system to enable Point in Time Restores (PITR) for up to 14 days.
-PITR is covered more in a later section.

 SharePoint uses a custom-built automated failover to minimize the impact on customer experience when a location-specific event occurs.
-Monitoring-driven automation detecting a single or multi-component failure beyond certain thresholds will result in automated redirection of all users' activity out of the problematic environment and over to a warm secondary.
+Monitoring-driven automation detecting a single or multi-component failure beyond certain thresholds result in automated redirection of all users' activity out of the problematic environment and over to a warm secondary.
 A failover results in metadata and compute storage being served entirely out of the new datacenter.
 As blob storage always runs entirely active/active, no change is required for a failover.
-The compute tier will prefer the nearest blob container but will use both local and remote blob storage locations at any time to ensure availability.
+The compute tier prefers the nearest blob container but use both local and remote blob storage locations at any time to ensure availability.

 SharePoint uses the Azure Front Door service to provide routing internal to the Microsoft network.
 This configuration allows failover redirection independent of DNS and reduces the effect of local-machine caching.
 Most failover operations are transparent to end users.
-If there's a failover, customers won't need to make any changes in order to maintain access to the service.
+If there's a failover, customers don't need to make any changes in order to maintain access to the service.

 For newly created document libraries, SharePoint defaults to 500 versions on every file and can be configured to retain more versions if desired.
 The UI doesn't allow a value fewer than 100 versions to be set, but it's possible to set the system to store fewer versions using public APIs.
 For reliability, any value less than 100 isn't recommended and can result in user activity causing inadvertent data loss.